mdksaiful30/bus-ticket-system/README.md

 # Tiki Online Ticketing System

-Welcome to Tiki Online Ticketing System!
+Welcome to Online Bus Ticketing System!
 This Laravel project allows you to manage and sell bus tickets online for a round-trip journey from Dhaka to Cox's Bazaar, with stops in Dhaka, Comilla, Chittagong, and Cox's Bazaar.

 ## Features